 Since 1990, the Women’s Center has offered individual, couples, and group counseling services to University of Virginia students, faculty, and staff, as well as to members of the Charlottesville community.
 Counseling is offered for both men and women individually, as well as couples.
 The Women’s Center offers free and confidential support groups for UVA students, faculty, staff and Charlottesville community members.
 For more information and participation, call 434-982-2361.

 University of Virginia Career Center – Diversity Resources

 University Career Services (UCS) provides guidance and resources to a diverse student body for the attainment of students’ career-related goals.

 Single Stall & Gender-Neutral Bathrooms

 For a map of single stall and gender-neutral bathrooms, visit our Bathrooms Map.

-For information on additional LGBTQ+ resources, please contact Scott Rheinheimer or visit him in Newcomb Hall, Room 43E (on the lower level in the Multicultural Student Center).
+For information on additional LGBTQ+ resources, please email Multicultural Student Services or visit the LGBTQ Program Coordinator, Alex Winkowski, in Newcomb Hall, Room 43E (on the lower level in the Multicultural Student Center).